asingh49/b2b-nav-study/README.md

 ---

-## 📊 Portfolio Project Note
+## Portfolio Project Note
-This analysis demonstrates the complete research workflow I use for high-stakes product decisions, from study design through statistical validation to stakeholder recommendations.
-While the data is synthetic, the methodology mirrors my approach on similar projects.
+This analysis demonstrates the research analysis workflow I use for high-stakes product decisions, from study design through statistical validation and stakeholder recommendations.
+While the data used is synthetic, the methodology mirrors my approach on similar projects.

 **What this project demonstrates:**
 - Between-subjects experimental design for comparative evaluation